Skip to Main Content

 Telluride's bar scene splits along a familiar mountain-town axis: slope-side aprés venues built for seasonal volume on one side, and a smaller set of spaces where the architecture predates the ski lifts by several decades on the other.
 The New Sheridan Historic Bar belongs firmly to the second category.
 Situated at 231 W Colorado Ave inside the New Sheridan Hotel, it occupies ground that has operated as a saloon since 1895, making it one of the longer-running drinking establishments in a Colorado mountain town where continuity of that kind is genuinely rare.

-That date matters not as a marketing hook but as a structural fact.
 The bar's physical envelope, its carved back bar, pressed-tin ceiling panels, and dark-wood millwork, reflects a late-Victorian commercial interior that was built to impress a mining-era clientele and has not been dramatically altered to suit subsequent eras of taste.
 In a region where many heritage-branded spaces have been cosmetically restored to within an inch of their authenticity, the New Sheridan Historic Bar reads as something closer to the original proposition.

 The Architecture as Argument

 That physical specificity places the bar in a different tier from the aprés-ski lounges and contemporary mountain-modern cocktail programs that dominate much of Telluride's hospitality offering.
 Properties like the Madeline Hotel and Residences, Auberge Resorts Collection and Lumière with Inspirato represent a design-forward, contemporary luxury tier that is well-executed but speaks a different architectural language entirely.
 The New Sheridan Historic Bar is not competing in that register.
-Its peer set is narrower and harder to replicate: rooms where the bones predate the tourism economy that now surrounds them.
+Its comparable set is narrower and harder to replicate: rooms where the bones predate the tourism economy that now surrounds them.

 Colorado Ave as Context